photoprism/photoprism-docs/docs/getting-started/index.md

 We'll do our best to answer all your questions.
 In return, we ask you to [back us](../funding.md) on [Patreon](https://link.photoprism.app/patreon) or [GitHub Sponsors](https://link.photoprism.app/sponsor).
 Think of "free software" as in "free speech," not as in "free beer".
 Thank you!

+*While we continue to work towards our vision, we receive an extremely high volume of emails and contact requests.
+Please bear with us if we are unable to get back to you immediately.
+We do our best to respond within five business days or less.*

 !!! info ""
     **We kindly ask you not to report bugs via *GitHub Issues* unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.**
     [Contact us](https://photoprism.app/contact) or [a community member](https://link.photoprism.app/discussions)